 Most insurance companies pay for the surgical facility fee, anesthesia, surgeon’s fee, and follow-up care when ptosis surgery is medically necessary.
 Pre-authorization outlines what your plan covers and helps you understand your portion before scheduling.

 The typical cost for ptosis correction ranges from $3,000 to $8,000 per eye without insurance.
-With coverage, many patients pay $500 to $2,000, depending on their deductible and coinsurance.
+When ptosis surgery is approved for true levator muscle weakness, many patients pay $500 to $2,000, depending on their deductible and coinsurance.
 Some plans approve treatment for one eye only if that eyelid creates significant vision loss, which still qualifies as ptosis surgery covered by insurance when medical criteria are met.
 Dr. Ahmad reviews both eyelids carefully, since some patients compensate with forehead muscles and do not realize one eye works harder than the other.

 Coverage Limitations